KTH/devops-course/contributions/demo/week6-software-bots/persman-ntli/README.md

 ## Description

 We want to write and demo a custom Discord bot that interacts with the Github API, allowing to trigger specific actions by simply writing the pipeline to run in the chat.
-Optionally: it could also give information about certain results of certain Github Actions.
-We may add features as soon as this proposal is accepted and we have a closer look at the Github API and the Discord bot.
+It also provides information on whether certain Github Actions were successful.
+Since we are planning to write our own custom bot, we can customize it for specific use cases.